GyulyVGC/sniffnet/README.md

 If you have problems after having installed Sniffnet through the provided installers, it could be due to your OS not being compatible with the pre-built binaries I generated for you. <br>
-Reach me out, and I'll try to generate an installer for your specific operating system.
+Reach out to me, and I'll try to generate an installer for your specific operating system.

 > **Warning**
 >